 In a nutshell, you and baby need a base layer to keep you from sweating, an insulation layer to keep you warm, and a waterproof layer to keep you dry and cover all your extremities.

 The layers can vary depending on the weather outside.
-For example, a rain coat would be perfect for a typical cool, drizzly Portland winter day but not warm enough for snow at Timberline.
+For example, a raincoat would be perfect for a typically cool, drizzly Portland winter day but not warm enough for snow at Timberline.
 Here is an infographic from an outdoor sports retailer on layering for different temperatures.

-Below are some examples of layering for baby in different winter weather types.
+Below are some examples of layering for a baby in different winter weather types.

 When it’s above freezing, but not warm by any means.
 Or maybe it is freezing, but you aren’t going to be outside long; for example, running into the store.